How Do Surgical, N95, and KN95 Face Masks Differ?

 Manufactured from non-woven fabric and designed to keep the surgical field sterile, surgical face masks act as barriers from liquid splashes and direct aerosols (as from a sneeze or cough).
 Intended for relatively short wear, a disposable surgical mask fits loosely to the face.
 ASTM guidelines for surgical face masks outline four levels of protection, ranging from minimum, designed for medical procedures that don't involve fluid or aerosol spray, up through Level 3, which is meant to protect against heavy exposure with 160 mm Hg fluid resistance.

 Typically made with two filter layers, surgical face masks are effective at blocking large droplets and particles as small as 0.1 microns when properly worn.
 Due to the loose fit of surgical face masks, they do not effectively provide protection from small, airborne particles, as from a cough or a sneeze.
-RB Medical Supply's disposable surgical masks meet ASTM Level 2 specifications, offering 120 mm Hg fluid resistance, which provides a barrier against light or moderate aerosol, fluid and spray.
+RB Medical Supply's disposable surgical masks meet ASTM Level 1 and ASTM Level 3 specifications, offering 120 mm Hg fluid resistance, which provides a barrier against light or moderate aerosol, fluid and spray.

 N95 Respirator Mask